How Much Should I Spend on Rent?

 In this article:

-What percentage of income should go to rent?
+How much of my income should go to rent?

 When calculating how much rent you can afford, remember that there’s more than just the cost of rent itself.
 Make sure to budget for other potential expenses, such as: